QSD-Group/QSDsan/README.rst

 About the authors
 -----------------
-Development and maintenance of the package is supported by the Sanitation Explorer Group led by members of the `Guest Group <http://engineeringforsustainability.com/>`_ at the `University of Illinois Urbana-Champaign (UIUC) <https://illinois.edu/>`_.
+Development and maintenance of the package is supported by the Quantitative Sustainable Design Group led by members of the `Guest Group <http://engineeringforsustainability.com/>`_ at the `University of Illinois Urbana-Champaign (UIUC) <https://illinois.edu/>`_.

 References